Fusing Pretrained ViTs with TCNet for Enhanced EEG Regression: Results

 \subsubsection{Impact of Convolutional Layers}

 We first examined the impact of the additional convolutional layers that bridge the gap between the TCNet and the ViT on the model's performance.
 In particular, we analyze the results after removing all possible combinations of 1 convolutional layer (spatial, temporal, and pointwise convolution).
 By removing the pointwise layer, we observed a slight increase in the Root Mean Square Error (RMSE) from 51.8 ± 0.6mm to 52.5 ± 0.8mm.
-This suggests that the pointwise convolutional layer plays a modest role in feature extraction and spatial representation, contributing to the model's overall accuracy.
+This suggests that the pointwise convolutional layer plays a modest yet significant role in feature extraction and spatial representation, contributing to the model's overall accuracy.

-For both the spatial and temporal layers we observed a significant increase in the Root Mean Square Error (RMSE) from 51.8 ± 0.6mm to 55.1 ± 0.6mm and 55.0 ± 0.5mm respecitvely.
-This suggests that both sptial and temproal layers plays a major role in feature extraction and representation, contributing to the model's overall accuracy.